maddoxx02/Calixarene_Aggregate_Analysis/README.md

 ...

 ## Scientific Article (in-progress)
- We are currently preparing a complete version of our experiment aimed at publicaiton in scientific journals.
-[1] is a published work, showing the intial experiment that highlights groundworka and achieved progress on this experiment.
+ We are currently preparing a full-fledged version of our experiment using a larger dataset aimed at publicaiton in scientific journals.
+[1] is the most recently published work, showing the intial experiment highlighting groundwork and achieved progress on this experiment.

 ## References